noop-inc/documentation/src/content/docs/pipelines.md

 ---

-title: "Pipelines"
+title: 'Pipelines'
-description: "How to run CI/CD Workflows in response to Source Repository events"
+description: 'How to run CI/CD Workflows in response to Source Repository events'
-slug: "pipelines"
+slug: 'pipelines'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 12
 ---

 Pipelines run an operational procedure called a Workflow.
 The Pipeline Workflow is triggered in response to Repository events (Activity in Github).